We Are Not Done Yet

 Wangari Maathai — Nobel Peace Prize laureate, founder of the Green Belt Movement, 2004

-X. What you can actually do — today, in your own life
+X. What you can actually do today, in your own life

-Gloria Steinem has always insisted that feminism is not something that happens at a conference.
+Gloria Steinem said feminism is not something that happens at a conference.
 It happens in the daily choices of how we live.
 Who speaks, who listens, who does the dishes, who gets to be angry without being called difficult.
 You do not need a perfect theoretical framework.
-You need to pay attention and be willing to act on what you notice.

 Small things that are not actually small

-For Girls: Strength isn’t perfection—it’s honesty.
+For Girls: Strength isn’t perfection.
+It’s honesty.
 Research shows girls who express emotions (even anger) have higher self-worth.
 Try: “I wasn’t finished” when interrupted.
 Your voice matters, even when shaky.
 Studies reveal girls often minimize achievements to avoid “bossy” labels.
 Instead, say: “I earned this.”
-“No” is a complete sentence—about your time, body, or boundaries.
+“No” is a complete sentence, about your time, body, or boundaries.
 Strength isn’t about being liked, but being real.

 If you have sons: let them cry.
 Let them say they’re scared.
 Let them sit with discomfort rather than having it fixed or dismissed.
 Their emotional vocabulary will, quite literally, keep them alive.